top of page

 Different odour sources need different solutions.
 Here are the most effective options:

-Biofilters and biotrickling filters: Microbes "eat" the smelly gases in these living systems, which are also home to other creatures.
+• Biofilters and biotrickling filters: Biofilters and biotrickling filters use microorganisms to biologically degrade odorous gases, a method widely adopted in bioculture-based odour control systems for sewage and industrial plants.
 They are very useful for smells that come from treating wastewater, and they are cheap in the long run.

 Tackling Odours at the Source: Wastewater Fixes